yuqiii-wang/KnowledgeNotes/db/sql/db_adv_practices.md

 TO repl@'192.168.0.%' IDENTIFIED BY 'p4ssword',;
 ```

-On conf file, add (This makes MySQL synchronize the binary log’s contents to disk each time it commits a transaction, so you don’t lose log events if there’s a crash)
+On conf file, add (This makes MySQL synchronize the binary log's contents to disk each time it commits a transaction, so you don't lose log events if there's a crash)

 ```cfg
 sync_binlog=1
 ```